Back to all articles

 What are annuity fees and why do they matter?

-Annuity costs are short- and long-term charges that cover administration fees, insurance risk, and withdrawal penalties.
+Annuity costs are short- and long-term charges that can cover administration fees, insurance risk, and withdrawal penalties.
 These costs vary by annuity type, and each insurance company sets its own structure.

 There’s a wide range of annuity fees, and while some are relatively low, others can add up.
 For example, you can expect minimal mortality and expense (M&E) fees from 0.5 to 1.5% and rider fees of 0.25 to 1% annually.
 But annuities with several riders and comprehensive administrative fees can result in high costs, especially over time.
+Not all annuities have these fees to it is important to review your contract before purchasing.

 6 annuity fees and commissions to consider